hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 1. Link the administrators, or exempt at least one.
 2. Review the members tab and decide who, if anyone, is exempt.
-3. Check the personal-key list and decide whether to block or allow them.
+3. Check the personal-key list and decide whether to leave them allowed or block them.
 4. Pick a session lifetime.
 5. Set a required-by date far enough out for the grace-period email to reach people.